MEd in Clinical Dual Certification ECE & ECSE New England campus experience

 Courses & Curriculum Support young learners with on-campus early childhood and special education courses

 The master's in early childhood and early childhood special education is a full-time, 36-credit, iterative program in the state of New Hampshire.
 The program involves 44 weeks of clinical experiences and takes 16 months to finish*.
-Students are required to complete the Teacher Certification Program (TCP) Application during the Gateway I. This includes successful completion of ECE 609, ECE 611, EDU 631, criminal background check and passing PRAXIS CORE scores.
+Students are required to complete the Teacher Certification Program (TCP) Application during the Gateway I. This includes successful completion of ECE 609, SPED 501C, EDU 616, criminal background check and passing PRAXIS CORE scores.

 *Time to completion based on full-time enrollment, with courses taken continuously.